JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

 In the next section, we will define the `conversion` function for the currencies.
-However, we have defined only one currency so far.
-Define `Dollar` currency, and do not forget to add a new method to the `symbol` function.
+However, we have defined only one concrete currency so far.
+Define `Dollar` structure, and do not forget to add a new method to the `symbol` function.

 **Hint:** the dollar symbol `$` has a special meaning in Julia.
 Do not forget to use the `\` symbol when using the dollar symbol in a string.